oracle-devrel/oci-rag-vectordb/README_rag.md

 OCI Generative AI Agents is a fully managed service that combines the power of large language models (LLMs) with an intelligent retrieval system to create contextually relevant answers by searching your knowledge base, making your AI applications smart and efficient.

-To use this service, follow these four steps:
+To use this service, we'll follow these four steps:

 1. Create a knowledge base
 2. Add your data